eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/management-api-v2-walkthrough/1-management-api-overview.md

 ## Endpoints

 The `MANAGEMENT_URL` specifies the URL of the management API and the prefixes `v2` and `v3` allows access to the most recent functionalities of the management API.
+Note that the resources are not versioned in lockstep but independently of each other.

 | Resource             | Endpoint                                   | Side-effects    |
 |----------------------|--------------------------------------------|-----------------|